rollout-run/cli/README.md

 # Rollout CLI

-A CLI for deploying static sites to rollout.sh
+A CLI for deploying static sites to rollout.run

 ## Installation